"On behalf of CCARE at Stanford University, I am thrilled to announce a much needed offering in the world of compassion!

 This Applied Compassion Training will prepare you to become a motivating force for Applied Compassion in the world.
 ACT graduates embody a high level of mastery and expertise in facilitating a compassionate response in real-world settings.
 You will leave this training fully equipped with the skill-set you need to effectively create and sustain transformative change.

 Upon completion of this training, you will receive a Certificate of Completion through CCARE (The Center for Compassion and Altruism Research and Education) at Stanford University.
 This online training and the certificate provide you with the credibility, skills, resources, network and experience needed to become an Educator, Facilitator, Consultant, and Ambassador of Applied Compassion.
-ACT knows, as do you, that one solution does not fit all situations.
+ACT recognizes that one solution does not fit all situations.
 The ACT program will equip you with the toolkit necessary to apply compassionate responses and solutions within the organizations, communities, and institutions in which you live and work.

 The ACT Difference: Integrating Four Dimensions of Learning